epfl-ada/ada-2020-project-milestone-p3-p3_the-social-impacters/task_A_results.md

 **Table caption**:

 Prediction performances on the test set.
-The left-most column represents the feature that is included as covariate, besides the control variables.
+The left-most column represents the outcome variable that is included as covariate, besides the control variables.
 The _baseline_ variable means that only the control variables are included.
 Columns 2 to 4 show the accuracy of each classifier.
 Columns 5 to 7 show the F1-score of each classifier.